HP Voyager: HP-10C

-The HP-10C is the last and lowest-featured calculator in this line, even though its number would suggest an earlier origin.
+The HP-10C is the last and lowest-featured calculator in this line to have been introduced, even though its number would suggest an earlier origin.
 The 10C was a basic scientific programmable calculator.
 While a useful general purpose RPN calculator, the HP-11C offered twice as much for only a slight increase in price.
 Designed to be an introductory calculator, it was still costly compared to the competition, and many looking at an HP would just step up to the better HP-11C.
 Poor sales led to a very short market life, making it one of the most difficult of the series to find today.

 HP-11C

 The HP-11C is a mid-range scientific programmable calculator.

 HP-12C

 The HP-12C is a popular financial calculator.
-It was such a successful model that Hewlett-Packard redesigned it from scratch, added several new functions, and introduced it as the HP 12c Platinum in 2003 as well as the HP 12c Prestige.
-Over the course of years, several anniversary editions of the calculator were produced as well.
+It was such a successful model that Hewlett-Packard redesigned it from scratch, added several new functions, and reintroduced it as the HP 12c Platinum in 2003, along with the HP 12c Prestige.
+Over the years, a number of anniversary editions of the calculator were also produced.

 The HP-12C is HP's longest and best-selling product, in continual production since its introduction in 1981.